hwameistor/hwameistor/README.md

 Scheduler is to automatically schedule a pod to a correct node which has the associated HwameiStor volumes.

 ### Admission-Controller
-Admission-Controller is a webhook that can automatically determine which pod uses the HwameiStor volume and, help to modify the schedulerName to hwameistor-scheduler.
+admission-controller is a webhook that can automatically determine which pod uses the HwameiStor volume and, help to modify the schedulerName to hwameistor-scheduler.

 ## Documentation